codahale/veil/docs/src/cli/public-key.md

     s([secret]) -.-> r(root) --> test-keys --> example
 ```

-Each key label you use will produce a different public key, which allows you to give different public keys to different
+Each key path you use will produce a different public key, which allows you to give different public keys to different
 people.
 If those people compare those public keys, they won't be able to know they're both yours unless you tell them,
-or they guess the label.
+or they have your root public key and guess the key path.